Dive bar

-A dive bar is typically a small, unglamorous, eclectic, old-style drinking establishment with inexpensive drinks; it may feature dim lighting, shabby or dated decor, neon beer signs, packaged beer sales, cash-only service, and a local clientele.
-The precise definition of a dive bar is something on which people rarely agree, and is the subject of spirited debates.
+A dive bar is typically a small, unglamorous, eclectic, old-style drinking establishment with inexpensive drinks; it may feature dim lighting, shabby or dated decor, neon beer signs, packaged beer sales, cash-only service, and local clientele.
+The precise definition of a dive bar is rarely agreed on, and is the subject of spirited debates.
 The term dive was first used in the press in the U.S. in 1880s to describe disreputable places that were often in basements into which one "dives below".

+A dive bar may also be known as "brown bars" or "brown pubs" in parts of Western Europe and Northern Europe, for example brun bar or brun pub in Norway.